NMT - Language & Speech Training

 Musical voice training

-To improve voice quality, musical functional voice and breathing exercises are used as in voice training.
-The use of wind instruments (such as Melodica) allows targeted work on lip mobility and respiratory function.
+To improve voice quality, musical functional voice and breathing exercises are used, similar to voice training.
+By using wind instruments (such as melodica) you can specifically work on lip mobility and breathing function.
+Under Accessories can be found in the LiLaLiederheft.
+There are links for therapeutically optimized karaoke.
+Singing along is even possible if you have voice problems.